pennaerial/FirstLastName-PennAir2022Vision/Instructions.md

 We will leave this part open ended.
 Your goal is to decode the information contained in the images generated in part 2.

+**UPDATE: The easiest solution is to use your phone's scanner to scan the QR code and decode the information.**

 Hint: The QR code encodes a 4 digit number.
 You might not need to read the whole QR code to find that number.